The Force in Star Wars: A Complete Guide

 While Jedi temples could be found on countless worlds during the days of the Galactic Republic, by that time, most of the ancient Sith temples had long since been buried.
 One of these grim, pyramid-shaped structures managed to survive the passage of time in the caves beneath the surface of the planet Malachor.
 This was the site of the Great Scourge of Malachor, a brutal massacre that decimated the Sith Order (Sith Empire) eons ago.
 The temple, filled with the petrified remains of those who fell in combat, lay dormant for thousands of years until it was rediscovered by Kanan Jarrus’ cell of rebels.
 It is said that those who visit Malachor’s hidden temple can be overwhelmed by the rage and hate that still infused the Sith ashes covering the site.

 It seems fitting that Darth Vader’s ultimate monument to himself was built so close to the site of his most brutal defeat.
 Constructed on top of a Sith cave on Mustafar, the lava-covered world where Obi-Wan Kenobi defeated his former apprentice and left him to die, this obsidian stronghold was where Darth Vader would go to meditate and heal between battles.
-The castle’s unique shape was based on designs by the ancient Sith Lord Darth Momin and was specifically attuned to the dark energies of that world in order to pierce the veil between life and death.
+The castle’s distinctive design, inspired by the ancient Sith Lord Darth Momin, was carefully aligned with the dark energies of the planet to penetrate the boundary between life and death.
 It was the loss of Padme that had completed Anakin’s journey to the dark side, and finding a way to see her again became Vader’s secret obsession for the rest of his days.

 By 34 ABY, almost all the great shrines dedicated to the Jedi and the Sith had been lost to history.
 Even the oldest of them all, the sacred Jedi Tree on Ach-To, was ultimately reduced to ashes by Grand Master Yoda.
 But those who truly worship the Force understand they need not travel to a temple to find it.
 They only need look within themselves.

-5. Cosmotic and Acosmotic Views of the Force
+4. What are Cosmotic and Acosmotic Views of the Force?

 For decades, the Star Wars saga has captivated audiences worldwide, largely due to its portrayal of an epic struggle between good and evil through the Force.
 This cosmic conflict resonates with viewers across cultures, religions, and backgrounds – a universality that creator George Lucas intentionally aimed for.
 Inspired by Joseph Campbell’s concept of the monomyth, Lucas sought to distill core moral teachings shared across belief systems into a modern galactic myth.